tedxmsit18/tedxmsit18.github.io/README.md

-# tedxmsit18.github.io
+# tedxmsit
-Official website of TEDxMSIT '18
+Website of TEDxMSIT.